My Curse (song)

-"My Curse" is a song by American metalcore band Killswitch Engage, the song is released as the first single from their fourth album As Daylight Dies.
+"My Curse" is a song by the American metalcore band Killswitch Engage, the song is released as the first single from their fourth album As Daylight Dies.
 It reached #21 on the Mainstream Rock Tracks chart, surpassing the band's last breakthrough single "The End of Heartache".
 The music video was directed by Lex Halaby, who has also directed videos for Hoobastank and Mudvayne.
 It is also one of the band's most well known songs.